keybraker/mediarizer/README.md

 ## Usage Guide

+##### 1. Install ExifTool by Phil Harvey
+Download and install from here [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/).
+This program may very well be the best exif parser in the world (nj) This is the heart of the program and the essential tool that helped create this project.

-##### 1. Open a terminal window and cd to cloned project
+##### 2. Open a terminal window and cd to cloned project
 ```
 cd .../jpeg-Organizer
 ```

-##### 2. To compile the program just type:
+##### 3. To compile the program just type:
 ```
 make
 ```

-##### 3. You can run the program in two ways, a single picture mode and a folder mode.
+##### 4. You can run the program in two ways, a single picture mode and a folder mode.
 The single picture only organises this one picture and to do that just type:
 ```
 ./jpegOrganizer /path/picture.jpg /destinationPath
 ```